 According to GTD, next action should be the next physical action that will move your project forward.
 You can have multiple Next Actions in a project, but be careful not to add too many.
 Next Actions can be filtered, for example by context, to find the best tasks to do at a given time.

-- A task with a due date set will become your Next Action at the moment it is due, if the person responsible is you, or unspecified.
+- A task with a due date set will become your Next Action at the moment it is due and when it’s overdue - provided that the person responsible is you, or unspecified.

 - A task delegated to you by another user will become your Next Action instantly.

-How much influence others have over our Next Actions?
+The influence others have over your Next Actions

 If another user delegates a task to you, it will instantly appear in your Next Actions.
 This way you will never miss incoming tasks.
 Of course, you can always remove the tasks from your Next Actions - simply unstar it.

-When you input a task through the app or email, type#! or #priority after the task name to automatically add it to your Next Actions.
+When you input a task through the app or email, type #priority after the task name to automatically add it to your Next Actions.

 Per rules of Getting Things Done (David Allen) a project is anything that requires more then one step to complete.
 Thus even a complex action that has sub-steps is a project.
 Projects are also essentially your goals.